Dental Implants for New Berlin, Waukesha & Milwaukee Area Patients

-All-on-4 dental implants is a cutting-edge tooth replacement technique combining tooth implants and dentures.
-If you are missing all of your upper or lower teeth you do not need a tooth implant for each and every one.
+All-on-4 dental implants is a cutting-edge tooth replacement technique that combines tooth implants and dentures.
+If you are missing all of your upper or lower teeth, All-On-4 is the comprehensive solution so you do not need a tooth implant for each and every one.

 Four carefully placed implants (two in front, one on each side) secure a full arch of replacement teeth.
 This minimizes the cost, time and amount of surgery needed to restore your smile.

 All-on-4 is sometimes referred to as implant supported dentures or implant supported bridges.

 Mini Dental Implants

 Mini dental implants work the same way as regular dental implants but are smaller.
 Mini tooth implants work well for small spaces and can support most types of crowns.
 They can also be used to stabilize dentures.
 Mini dental implants are often recommended when a temporary or fast solution is called for.

 The mini dental implant procedure is less invasive and generally heals more quickly.
 Individuals with significant bone loss who don’t qualify for standard implants may be able to get mini dental implants.